Polymer/old-docs-site/docs/start/getting-the-code.md

 #### Getting the packages

-If you haven’t created a `bower.json` file for your application, run this command from the root of your project:
+If you haven't created a `bower.json` file for your application, run this command from the root of your project:

     bower init